 On the internet, websites change, and they change pretty frequently and for various reasons.
-It is the duty of an SEO to make sure that they are keeping up to date with these changes.
-I use a tool called Screaming Frog, as well as the Google Search Console to find these errors.
-The main on you will focus on for you job as an SEO are 404 errors.
+An SEO must make sure that they are keeping up to date with these changes.
+I use a tool called Screaming Frog, as well as the Google Search Console, to find these errors.
+The main one you will focus on for your job as an SEO is 404 errors.

 A 404 error is when a user clicks on a link that does not exist.
 This could happen for many reasons.
-Maybe you changed your site structure, the user could have typed the address in correctly, or maybe you made the executive decision to delete the page, and didn't double check your internal links.
+Maybe you changed your site structure, the user could have mistyped the address, or perhaps you made the executive decision to delete the page, and didn't double-check your internal links.

-Since 404’s are inevitable, and are just part of the job of the SEO, this is what I would recommend.
-First, make sure that you fix 404’s internally.
+Since 404's are inevitable and are just part of the job of the SEO, this is what I would recommend.
+First, make sure that you fix 404's internally.
 If it is a link on your site that you can change, then do so.
-Next fix the external 404’s since they could contribute to poor usability.
-Once you have all of the 404’s taken care of, let's try to get some SEO value from future 404’s.
+Next, adjust the external 404's since they could contribute to poor usability.
+Once you have all of the 404's taken care of, let's try to get some SEO value from future 404's.

 Click Depth & Internal Linking

 Content is king!
-I am sure that you have heard that before if you are using content marketing in tandem with your SEO (which you should).
+I am sure that you have heard that before, if you are using content marketing in tandem with your SEO (which you should).
 Good content is worth its weight in gold.
-Because of this many people think that this means that they should create MORE content.
-While that may be good, there are some potential issues that can arise.
-If you have the same people writing the content, that are doing the SEO, or social, or one of the many other marketing tasks that are so often done together, there is a greater chance that they might miss an internal link.
-This could cause the content to be orphaned, or it could end up getting buried by other content.
+Because of this, many people think that this means that they should create MORE content.
+While that may be good, some potential issues can arise.
+If you have the same people writing the content, that are doing the SEO, or social, or one of the many other marketing tasks that are so often done together, there is a higher chance that they might miss an internal link.
+This could cause the content to be orphaned, or it could end up getting buried by other material.
 This could render it useless.

 This wouldn't be anything too detrimental to your efforts, but these mistakes will prevent you from maximizing that piece of content.

 How you internally link your website content, and how you structure your website will have an impact on your SEO efforts.
 In my opinion, if a piece of content is more than 3 or 4 clicks away from the homepage, then it is almost useless.
-It is not completely useless, but it is more like you are flipping a coin for that piece of content during every search.
+It is not entirely meaningless, but it is more like you are flipping a coin for that piece of content during every search.
 Heads you get the search traffic, tails you don't.
-There is very little control the further the content is from the home page.
+There is very little control the further the material is from the home page.

 Technically, Technical SEO